 Like most boats that Boston Whaler is introducing these days the 345 Conquest has been carefully designed to cruise, fish, or both.
 By creating a semi-enclosed hardtop pilothouse she becomes a four-season vessel, and her cabin below is a cozy place for a couple to hang out, or for a relaxed bunch of angler buddies to yak about the catch after fine day of fishing.
 She’s also appealing to the person looking to downsize from the expense and maintenance of a big battlewagon.
 This boat can go out in most of the same conditions at a fraction of the cost, and operating expense.
-She is also designed for the boater who is ready to move up from an open boat, one who is looking for some creature comforts, overnight capability, and a foredeck.
-This boater might be an avid angler, or a casual one who likes to do some cruising with the family.

 It is a pleasure to review a new boat that has been in so many ways designed and outfitted right -- as standard!
 We can hardly think of anything to quibble about with this boat.
 Her option list is quite creative, but only real boating connoisseurs will need to visit there.

 First, Who is This Boat For?

 The answer is she is built for adventuresome anglers who like to take off for the fishing grounds in pretty much whatever kind of weather is forecast.
 This is not a fair-weather-only boat.
 She is also for anglers who want to cover some distance, fish, overnight, then return to home port a day or so later without having to worry about a front moving in.